near/docs/docs/tutorials/contracts/guest-book.md

 });

 ```
-This should look similar to our contract unit tests, except we use _async/await_ functions since we are consuming our smart contract as an api rather than calling its methods directly.
+This should look similar to our contract unit tests, except we use _async/await_ functions since we are consuming our smart contract as an API rather than calling its methods directly.
 This is the "integration" part of _integration testing_.

 Feel free to play around with the code, and add your own tests like some that attach a donation to the message.